Song Hye-kyo Weds Song Joong-ki? Leaked Report Suggests Marriage Is On The Cards

 It looks like Hallyu A-listers Song Joong-ki and Song Hye-kyo may get hitched after all.

 On January 31, a shocking revelation came to light when cosmetic brand Laniege posted a message on its official Facebook page.
-On its Taiwan page, the company texted a congratulatory message to its brand ambassador Song Hye-kyo, wishing her a blessed married life with her ‘Oppa.’
-However, one is not sure if the ‘Oppa’ referred to in the post is Song Joong-ki.
+On its Taiwan page, the company texted a congratulatory message to its brand ambassador Song Hye-kyo, wishing her a blessed married life with her “Oppa.”
+However, one is not sure if the “Oppa” referred to in the post is Song Joong-ki.

 The message in Taiwanese roughly translates into: “Laneige’s goddess and spokesperson Song Hye Kyo and ‘Oppa’ have recently confirmed the wedding date.
 So happy I can only hope that one day cupid will look upon me too,” according to a report by I Love K-Stars.